An Honest Look at the Drum Rudiments

 I really can’t help but think that drummers just worry too much about the rudiments.
 When new drummers get started, they are often told (almost dogmatically) to learn the rudiments without further comment, and I’m not a fan of that direction at all.
 Most new drummers are probably more interested in learning how to play a solid groove than they are in knowing what a triple ratamacue is and how to use it.

 If you really want to learn the rudiments, I always say to get a rudiment book.
 I often sing the praises of The Savage Rudimental Workshop by Matt Savage.
 Once you get through it and learn all 40 rudiments, you’ll probably conclude that you can go the rest of your drum set career without touching most of them ever again.

 Rudiments are often compared to musical scales.
 I guess the thinking is that they’re both important because they’re foundational to creating music.
 But the core definition of a scale is pretty broad: a scale is just an ordered collection of notes.
-In addition, there’s no list of “official” scales; even something rather obscure like “Ultraphrygian” is still a real scale.
+In addition, there’s no list of “official” scales; even something rather obscure like “Ultraphrygian” is still a proper scale.

 A better analogy might be musical keys.
 The circle of fifths is commonly cited to explain that there are 30 keys in music, which means the status of some other keys is uncertain.
-Keys that aren’t named on the circle of fifths like “A♯ major” are often described as being “theoretical” since you can think of a major key starting on A♯, but there’s no point in doing so — it would sound exactly the same as B♭ major while being significantly more annoying to read because of the need to use double sharps.
+Keys that aren’t named on the circle of fifths like “A♯ major” are often described as being “theoretical”.
+You can think of a major key starting on A♯, but there’s no point in doing so — it would sound exactly the same as B♭ major while being significantly more annoying to read because of the need to use double sharps.

 As such, nobody practices in A♯ major because there’s little–to–no chance you would ever have to bother with that key for a real piece of music.
 The circle of fifths is quite logical.
 The list of 40 logical?
 Not so much...